telerik/fiddler-everywhere-docs/modify-and-filter-traffic/modify-traffic-with-rules.md

 previous_url: /get-started/modify-traffic, /get-started/traffic/modify-traffic, /traffic/modify-traffic, /user-guide/rules, /get-started/mock-server-response, /mock-server-response, /knowledge-base/autoresponder, /user-guide/live-traffic/rules, /user-guide/live-traffic/rules-builder, /user-guide/live-traffic/autoresponder
 ---

-# Modify Traffic
+# Modifying Traffic

 Fiddler Everywhere provides powerful debugging techniques for testing APIs and mocking server and client behavior.
 Modifying traffic through the **Rules** functionality is crucial to the Fiddler testing and debugging capabilities.

+>tip A **rule** in Fiddler Everywhere is a feature that allows you to match a targeted HTTP(S) session and apply a specific action that will modify its original behavior.
+A rule can be created, activated, and executed through the **Rules** tab in the **Traffic** pane.

 Using the Fiddler's rules allows you to modify the ongoing HTTPS requests and responses without accessing or modifying the client and server applications.

 To open the **Rules** tab.